-A nice little sideways SEU created by the well respected Ashley Routledge and Dave Saunders (Ash and Dave).
-Featuring some neat (if strange) parallax scrolling and graphics, this game isn’t that bad at all.
+A nice little sideways SEU created by Ashley Routledge and Dave Saunders (Ash and Dave).
+Featuring some neat (if strange) parallax scrolling and graphics, this game isn’t bad at all.

-Although it’s no Armalyte, its a good game and also features a great little title screen, with a band playing to the title tune… typical of Ash and Dave styled demos.
-Jeroen Tel also provided some of his first C64 music for the game to add to the polish of a strong little game.
+Although it’s no Armalyte, its still a decent game and features a great title screen, with a band playing to the title tune… typical of Ash and Dave styled demos.
+Jeroen Tel also provided some of his first C64 music for the game to add to the polish.

-Originally, the game wasn’t going to be called Alloyrun, but in fact had an initial name as Antaeus.
-But after finding out that this was in fact a brand name of an aftershave, the name was scrapped quickly in favour of their second name, ‘Alloyrun’.
+Originally, the game wasn’t going to be called Alloyrun, but Antaeus.
+However, after finding out that this was in fact a brand name of an aftershave, the name was scrapped quickly in favour of their second name, ‘Alloyrun’.

 In its original Antaeus form, the game was submitted to Firebird for evaluation – but they rejected the game.
 In the end, Starlight would pick up the title and was to become the eventual publisher.

 It’s believed that Ash and Dave then, with no other publishers, released the game onto the scene for the sake of it.
-However, neither could recall doing so – so it seems it was leaked by someone within the scene.
+However, neither could recall doing so.

 Recently in 2016, whilst digitally preserving Ashley Routledge’s work disks, a build of Alloyrun in the form of Antaeus was found fully working.
 It includes temporary Rob Hubbard tunes from Ace 2 and Firebird logos.
 It is probably the version that was pitched to Firebird.
 The game itself isn’t too different from the final version, but is a nice curiosity to see.